-It takes some time for OpenStack to schedule all the required VMs and Volumes, so Sahara will wait until all of them are in an Active state.
+It takes some time for OpenStack to schedule all the required VMs and Volumes, so sahara will wait until all of the VMs are in an Active state.

 4. Waiting

 Sahara waits while VMs' operating systems boot up and all internal infrastructure components like networks and volumes are attached and ready to use.